Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 >
 > Four generations of women playing <span lang="ja-Latn" >kai-ōi</span>.<br />From <cite lang="ja">女有職莩文庫</cite> (1866), by <span class="noun" lang="ja-Latn">Okada Tamayama</span> (<span lang="ja">岡田玉山</span>).

 Unlike <span lang="ja-Latn">kai-awase</span>, the new game was exclusively played with clam (<span lang="ja">蛤</span>) shells, and it offered definitive terms for deciding the winner.
 In one method of play, the left-hand sides of the shells — also termed the “male” (<span lang="ja">陽</span> <span lang="ja-Latn">yō</span> = yang) or ‘ground’ (<span lang="ja">地</span>) shells — were arranged face-down on the ground.
-The right-hand sides — the “female” (<span lang="ja">陰</span> <span lang="ja-Latn">in</span> = yin) or ‘coming out’ (<span lang="ja">出</span>) shells — were then drawn from their
-<span lang="ja-Latn">kai-oke</span> (<span lang="ja">貝桶</span>, ‘shell
-bucket’) one-by-one and the players would attempt to match them with those on the floor.[@GoldenShells p.
+The right-hand sides — the “female” (<span lang="ja">陰</span> <span lang="ja-Latn">in</span> = yin) or ‘coming out’ (<span lang="ja">出</span>) shells — were then drawn from their <span lang="ja-Latn">kai-oke</span> (<span lang="ja">貝桶</span>, ‘shell bucket’) one-by-one and the players would attempt to match them with those on the floor.[@GoldenShells p.
 92] Whoever was the first to point out a (successful) match would capture both halves of the shell, and the winner was the player who collected the most shells.

-Early instructional books for women from the <span class="noun" lang="ja-Latn">Muromachi</span> period (1392–1573) include rules that state that the game is played with twelve shells,{%fn%}A video showing how this game would have been played can be seen [here](https://www.youtube.com/watch?v=fe4_bz-okxM).{%endfn%} which should be arranged in a circle on the ground, and that the drawn shell should be placed in the centre, with the pointed end (“head”) directed towards the highest-ranking person in the room.[@JapaneseGamesOfMemory p.
+Early instructional books for women from the <span class="noun" lang="ja-Latn">Muromachi</span> period (1392–1573) include rules that state that the game is played with twelve shells,[^video] which should be arranged in a circle on the ground, and that the drawn shell should be placed in the centre, with the pointed end (“head”) directed towards the highest-ranking person in the room.[@JapaneseGamesOfMemory p.
 270] Evidently the game could get physical, as those same books warn that “to quarrel and remove shells by force is something that only men and courtesans do.”

+[^video]: A video showing how this game would have been played can be seen [here](https://www.youtube.com/watch?v=fe4_bz-okxM).

 The monk <span lang="ja-Latn" class="noun">[Kenkō](https://en.wikipedia.org/wiki/Yoshida_Kenk%C5%8D)</span> (<span lang="ja">兼好</span>, <abbr title="died">d.</abbr> <abbr title="circa">c.</abbr> 1352) also offered guidance in his book <cite>Essays in Idleness</cite>, published around 1330:[@EssaysInIdleness p.
 130]